barbagroup/land-spill/available_code_review.md

 * Drawbacks:
-    * The solver itself only accepts customized topography file format, though there is an utility for converting ArcGIS file format to the customized format.
+    * The solver itself only accepts customized topography file format, though there is a utility for converting ArcGIS file format to the customized format.
-    * No adaptive mesh refinement: a news in 2015 from software repo says now they support AMR, but no mention of AMR in the documentation, and no examples using AMR.
+    * No adaptive mesh refinement: an otem of news in 2015 from software repo says now they support AMR, but no mention of AMR in the documentation, and no examples using AMR.
-    * Parallelization: a MPI version is under development and not yet released, according to the 2017 paper.
-No mention of parallelization in the documention and no examples.
+    * Parallelization: an MPI version is under development and not yet released, according to the 2017 paper.
+No mention of parallelization in the documentation and no examples.

 ## TELEMAC-MASCARET